Portable Pixel Playground

 Project start date: August, 2008

-Portable Pixel Playground is an amazing play space for all ages created by artists working with digital technology.
-‘A bit like an adventure playground, a bit like a work of art, and a bit like a computer game’, the playground has been designed to allow young people (and inquisitive adults!) to use everyday technologies in fun and creative ways, providing them with new, interactive and hands-on experiences of art and technology.
+Portable Pixel Playground was an amazing play space for all ages created by artists working with digital technology.
+‘A bit like an adventure playground, a bit like a work of art, and a bit like a computer game’, the playground had been designed to allow young people (and inquisitive adults!) to use everyday technologies in fun and creative ways, providing them with new, interactive and hands-on experiences of art and technology.

-Since August 2008, events have been held once per month across Lancashire and Cumbria.
+Since August 2008, events had been held once per month across Lancashire and Cumbria.
 We worked with five key partner venues, in order to build a successful public programme and grow and develop audiences: Tullie House, Carlisle; Solaris Centre, Blackpool; Carnforth Station; Lanternhouse, Ulverston and St Nicholas Arcades, Lancaster.

 Visitor comments include: